strata-mvc/strata/docs/controllers.md

 ## On ajax

-Ajax in wordpress can be difficult to achieve and we tailored a way to help.
+Ajax in Wordpress can be difficult to achieve and we tailored a way to help.
 In our controllers, you can specify the rending method along side a content type and various options to ease request capture.

 Assuming we have this routing rule in `app.php`: